 Education and previous experience: Cat began her career in Therapeutic Recreation at the Rochester Rotary Sunshine Camp where she spent 13 amazing seasons providing campers of all ages and abilities summers filled with fun memories.
 After graduating from The State University of New York at Geneseo with a Bachelor’s of Science degree in Biology and minor in Sociology she made her first move to Virginia working at a small college in Residence Education.
 While there she decided it was time to go back to school to pursue a Master’s degree and enrolled at the University of North Carolina at Greensboro.
 While attending UNCG she was the Coordinator of a peer companion program that helped people of varying abilities in the Greensboro area explore inclusive recreation.
 To finish up her Master’s in Recreation and Parks Management with a Concentration in Therapeutic Recreation she traveled to Colorado to intern with the EXPAND (EXciting Programs, Adventures, and New Dimensions) team with the City of Boulder.
 Following her internship with the City of Boulder she became an Instructional Assistant at The Joshua School, a private school for children with Autism and other developmental disabilities.

-Up close and personal: Cat currently resides in Fairfax, VA and is excited to explore all of the hiking, biking, camping, and kayaking that the area has to offer!
+Up Close and Personal: Cat currently resides in Fairfax, VA and enjoys hiking, camping, and kayaking!

 703-228-4736 or Email

 Robyn Mitchell, CTRS – TR Programmer II